davideloba/daliMaster/examples/simple/README.md

 # simple.ino

-Simple program that set one lamp with an arc power command and query actual level to confirm the right receiving of the message.
+Simple program that set one lamp with a direct arc command and query its actual level to confirm the right receiving of the message.
 Open the Serial monitor, set baudrate to 115000 and see the output.
+Remember to change *DALISA* and *LEVEL* definitions according with your setup.

 Note the use of those methods: